AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 Similar to Cypress - tests needs to use HTTP proxy if non-empty `PROXY_HOST` environment variable is provided.

-To achieve that some modifications needs to be made:
+To achieve that some modifications need to be made:

 #### Dockerfile